cvitter/YCSB-Riak-Binding/README.md

 Riak Client for Yahoo!
 Cloud System Benchmark (YCSB)
 --------------------------------------------------------

 The Riak YCSB client is designed to work with the Yahoo!
 Cloud System Benchmark (YCSB) project (https://github.com/brianfrankcooper/YCSB) to support performance testing for the 2.0.X line of the Riak database.

+<b>Note</b>: In order to support YCSB's scan operation you must enable Riak Search on every node within your cluster.
+For instructions on enabling Search see: http://docs.basho.com/riak/2.0.2/ops/advanced/configs/search/

 How to Implement the Riak Client
 ----------------------------